 They were originally used as a medium used for rapid sketches in preparation for an oil painting.
 Eventually they evolved into a very popular art form with artists and used to produce finished work, with a particular beauty in their unique crispness of line and sensitive, lucid transparent washes.

 Created in the opposite way to oil paintings, working from light to dark, they use the colour of the paper as their light.
 Watercolour is also fairly flexible medium in that it can be applied opaquely or in watery washes that dry quickly.

-Watercolour paintings like original drawings require more careful handling compared to oil paintings.
+Watercolour paintings, like original drawings can require more careful handling as compared to oil paintings.
 Oils from your fingers will damage the paper and paint surface if touched too much.

-The best protection for a watercolour painting is to be stored in a dark place with constant humidity (I guess why they are often kept behind curtains in art museums).
+Too much light or exposure to UV is the enemy of a watercolour painting.
+The ultimate in protection for a watercolour painting is to be stored in a dark place with constant humidity (I guess why they are often kept behind curtains in art museums).
 But if you want to see and enjoy your watercolour whilst keeping it protected, you might want to hang it away from sunlight or source of humidity, in a UV protected glass frame with conservation grade acid free mount.

 The only associated cost of displaying a watercolour painting is the need for framing under glass, which can be achieved at a reasonable cost but has the side benefit of protecting the artwork as well.
 The overall cost after framing may be less than with an oil painting for example.

 Read more about my approach to watercolour painting in the gallery news section.